Play | Forming Words | Playing

 should go.
 For more details please click here.

-may use a turn to exchange all, some, or none of the letters.
+may use a turn to exchange all, some, or none of your letters.
 To do

-this, click on Swap Letters or Skip Turn, and follow the instructions
+this, click on Swap Tiles or Skip Turn, and follow the instructions

 on that page.